-How to recalculate AWStats web statistics from domain logs for previous months?
+How to recalculate AWStats web-statistics using domain logs for previous months?

 # tar -xzvf rebuild_awstats.tar.gz

-Note: for Ubuntu 14.04 as additional step the following symbolic link should be created:
+For Ubuntu 14.04, a symbolic link should be created:

 # ln -s /usr/lib/plesk-9.0/logresolvemerge /usr/share/doc/awstats/examples/logresolvemerge.pl